hueyyeng/AssetsBrowser/README.md

 ## Usage
 Requirements
 * **[Python  2.7.xx](https://www.python.org/)** - Tested on 2.7.14 x64
-* **[PyQt5](https://riverbankcomputing.com/software/pyqt/intro)** - Tested on 5.7.1 for Python 2.7 x64
+* **[PyQt5](https://riverbankcomputing.com/software/pyqt/intro)** - Tested on 5.9.1 for Python 2.7 x64

 _The codes has been tested on Windows 7, macOS Sierra and Lubuntu 17.04 for cross-platform compatibility._

 **2017/11/08: Migrated PyQt4 to PyQt5 to comply with VFX Reference Platform CY 2017.**

-**2017/09/11: After numerous attempt, looks like PyQt4 for macOS/OSX has broken support for JPEG and GIF format.
-Broken image format are now omitted from thumbnail preview.**
+**2017/09/11: ~~After numerous attempt, looks like PyQt4 for macOS/OSX has broken support for JPEG and GIF format.
+Broken image format are now omitted from thumbnail preview.~~ Looks like JPEG and GIF are supported through plugins with the appropriate dylib on macOS/OSX.**

 **2017/08/13: Looks like there are known issues with JPEG preview and the UI layout on macOS which will be resolve in future update.**